MaximumLance/Wily-Wars-Randomizer/README.md

 Random Bosses and Weapons

-Additionally it will also have 3 different modes of randomization:
+Additionally it will also have 4 different modes of randomization:

 Random Buster Damage

 Random Damage from Bosses

 Random Weapon Ammo Usage

+Randomize Wily Stages

 If none of these are checked, it will assume the default randomization method as described in the beginning.